tomcali/daily-diet/README.md

 | 14 | Mighty Mago Juice (1 bottle)                                                                  |      290 |
 +----+-----------------------------------------------------------------------------------------------+----------+

 We can also execute partial testing under node.js and on the client/browser.

+Tried entering a new food item to test that portion of the app: Lemonzest Luna Bar at 190 calories.
+Ran into difficulties in having the calories and food item text mixed up when entered into the database.
+Need to fix this before adding additional functions to the app.

 Still much to do to get all the pieces to work together.